openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 There are three different format to specify the configuration:

 1. String `"default"`, in which case the default transformation is used.
 The default is to convert non-zero numbers to `ON`/`OPEN`, and zero numbers to `OFF`/`CLOSED`, respectively.
 If the item linked to the data channel does not accept these states, the number is converted to best-effort-basis to the states accepted by the item.
 For example, the extracted number is passed as-is for `Number` items, while `ON`/`OFF` would be used with `DimmerItem`.
 1. `"SERVICENAME(ARG)"` for calling a transformation service.
 The transformation receives the extracted number as input.
-This is useful for example scaling (divide by x) the polled data before it is used in openHAB.
+This is useful for applying complex arithmetic of the polled data before it is used in openHAB.
 See examples for more details.
 1. Any other value is interpreted as static text, in which case the actual content of the polled value is ignored.
 Transformation result is always the same.
 The transformation output is converted to best-effort-basis to the states accepted by the item.

 Consult [background documentation on items](https://www.openhab.org/docs/concepts/items.html) to understand accepted data types (state) by each item.